google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 #### Combine functions

-Define a wrapper function that can be mapped over all images in a collection to apply all of the above functions.
+Define a wrapper function that consolidates all above functions for convience in applying them to an image collection.

 ```js
 function prepImg(img) {